Breakup of Yugoslavia: Ethnic tensions in Croatia

-The pilots claimed they were bringing "equipment" to Knin, but the federal Yugoslav Air Force intervened and sent fighter jets to intercept them and demanded that the helicopters return to their base or they would be fired upon, in which the Croatian forces obliged and returned to their base in Zagreb.
-To the Croatian government, this action by the Yugoslav air force revealed to them that the Yugoslav People's Army was increasingly under Serbian control.
-SAO Krajina was officially declared a separate entity on 21 December 1990 by the Serbian National Council which was headed by Milan Babić.
+Croatia claimed the helicopters were bringing "equipment" to Knin, but the federal Yugoslav Air Force (YAF) intervened and sent fighter jets to intercept them.
+The YAF ordered the helicopters return to their base or be fired on; the helicopters obeyed.
+To the Croatian government, this action by the YAF revealed that the Yugoslav People's Army was increasingly under Serbian control.
+SAO Krajina was officially declared a separate entity on 21 December 1990 by the Serbian National Council, headed by Milan Babić.

-In August 1990 the Croatian Parliament replaced its representative Stipe Šuvar with Stjepan Mesić in the wake of the Log Revolution.
-Mesić was only seated in October 1990 because of protests from the Serbian side, and then joined Macedonia's Vasil Tupurkovski, Slovenia's Janez Drnovšek and Bosnia and Herzegovina's Bogić Bogićević in opposing the demands to proclaim a general state of emergency, which would have allowed the Yugoslav People's Army to impose martial law.
+In August 1990, in the wake of the Log Revolution, the Croatian Parliament replaced its representative in the Yugoslav Presidency, Stipe Šuvar, with Stjepan Mesić.
+Mesić was not seated in October 1990 because of protests from the Serbian side, and then joined Macedonia's Vasil Tupurkovski, Slovenia's Janez Drnovšek and Bosnia and Herzegovina's Bogić Bogićević in opposing demands to proclaim a general state of emergency, which would have allowed the Yugoslav People's Army to impose martial law.

-Following the first multi-party election results, the republics of Slovenia, Croatia, and Macedonia proposed transforming Yugoslavia into a loose federation of six republics in the autumn of 1990, however Milošević rejected all such proposals, arguing that like Slovenes and Croats, the Serbs also had a right to self-determination.
+Following the first multi-party election results, in the autumn of 1990 the republics of Slovenia, Croatia, and Macedonia proposed transforming Yugoslavia into a loose federation of six republics.
+Milošević rejected all such proposals, arguing that like Slovenes and Croats, the Serbs also had a right to self-determination.
 Serbian politicians were alarmed by a change of phrasing in the Christmas Constitution of Croatia that changed the status of ethnic Serbs of Croatia from an explicitly mentioned nation (narod) to a nation listed together with minorities (narodi i manjine).